Dimencia/LuteBot3/README.md

 # LuteBot 3
-Originally forked from https://github.com/MontyLeGueux/Lutebot-2 I had some issues with Git and ended up making a new repo, but this is still mostly his code
+Originally forked from https://github.com/MontyLeGueux/Lutebot-2 I had some issues with Git and ended up making a new repo, but this is still forked from his code

+Now installs lutemod and the mod loader upon prompt

+Big thanks to cswic and his modloader, which he allowed me to package here https://mordhau.mod.io/clientside-mod-autoloader

+And Monty, for LuteBot2, and LuteMod which he allowed me to package here https://mordhau.mod.io/lutemod

 ## Usage Instructions